-Edmonton Oilers’ Colby Cave dies at 25 after brain bleed
+‘Undrafted but undaunted’: Oilers’ Colby Cave dies at 25

 Cave scored once in 11 appearances with Edmonton this season.
 He had 11 goals and 23 points in 44 games with the American Hockey League’s Bakersfield Condors this season.

-The Oilers posted Cave’s goal — an impressive rush down the right wing that saw him beat a Pittsburgh defender and stuff the puck past Penguins netminder Matt Murray — on Twitter this week.
+The Oilers posted Cave’s goal on Twitter this week. —an impressive rush down the right wing in which he beat a Pittsburgh defender and stuffed the puck past Penguins goalie Matt Murray.

 “Colby is an awesome person who scored an awesome goal for us this season,” the team said.